wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation get /oauth2/**${authorizationServerId}**/v1/keys %}

+> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
+For more information, see (jakub.todo).

+(jakub.todo Missing an actual description.)

 If automatic key rotation is disabled, provide the `client_id` to fetch public keys for your app.
 Otherwise, this endpoint returns the public keys automatically rotated.

 #### Request Parameters